Omanshugupta/Weather-WebApp/README.md

 🎨 User-Friendly UI: Responsive and visually appealing design.

-⚡ Fast & Lightweight: Built with vanilla JavaScript for quick performance.
+⚡ Fast & Lightweight: Built with JavaScript for quick performance.

 🛠️ Technologies Used